chbergmann/OpticsWorkbench/README.md

 ### ![Optical Mirror](./icons/mirror.svg) Optical Mirror
 The FreeCAD objects in parameter Base will act as mirrors
 Select some FreeCAD objects, then create Optical Mirror
+After a ray or beam has been added, a parameter 'Hits From Ray/Beam...' will appear.
+This is a counter of how many reflections you have from each ray.
+Do not modify this value.

 ### ![Optical Absorber](./icons/absorber.svg) Optical Absorber
 The FreeCAD objects in parameter Base will swallow the rays of light
 Select some FreeCAD objects, then create Optical Absorber
+After a ray or beam has been added, a parameter 'Hits From Ray/Beam...' will appear.
+This is a counter of how many rays have hit this absorber.
+Do not modify this value.

 ### ![Optical Lens](./icons/lens.svg) Optical Lens
 The FreeCAD objects in parameter Base will act as lenses
 Select some FreeCAD objects, then create Optical Lens
 The Refration Index has to be provided.
 The parameter Material contains a list with pre defined refraction indexes.
+After a ray or beam has been added, a parameter 'Hits From Ray/Beam...' will appear.
+This is a counter of how many refractions you have from each ray.
+Do not modify this value.

 ### ![Off](./icons/Anonymous_Lightbulb_Off.svg) Switch off lights
 Switches off all Rays and Beams